 It was what Aryan man did: venture out, create empires.

-Now, at the end of the 21st century, to white man, going into space was a case of necessity.
+To white man, going into space was a case of necessity.
 To other races, it was just “one of those things”.
 Other races were happy to thrive in their earthly places of origin – Chinese in China, Indians in India, MENA people in MENA, Africans in Africa, etc. For its part, this strain was sealed in 2092 by the Charta Mundi convention, securing the existence of all people in their places of origin.
 This consolidated the gains of the peaceful revolution begun in the 2050s, restoring white countries to their majority populations – white men, Aryan men.

 The Charta also secured the existence of white man in the multicultural USA.
 As such, this treaty didn’t come up with anything new.
 It merely stressed that ICERD – and the related convention CPPCG, incriminating genocide – should be respected.
 This put an end to the anti-white syndrome.
 Other than that, making the US secure for white man engendered a space colonizing surge.
 In the euphoric realization that white man had been on Mars before, the gospel spread by Holt’s lecturing, the American whites who matched the requirements emigrated to Mars in large numbers along with brethren from Europe, Australia and New Zeeland.